securitybunker/databunker.org/content/home/contact.md

 email_form = 2
 post_action = "action='/api/send.php'"
 +++
 Struggling with implementation or need expert guidance?
-Our team of developers is here to provide you with premium support for Databunker.
+Our team is here to provide you with premium support for Databunker.
 From troubleshooting to customization, we've got you covered.

 ## What You Get:
 * Priority access to our developers